 In the Spring/Summer session of 2014 I joined the Ice Zombies of the Co-ed division.
 We had a good team but we also came up short in the championship game.
 In less than a year I was 0-3 in title games but that all changed in the Spring/Summer of 2015.
 This time the Ice Zombies dominated the division and we won the Canlan Cup.

 I'm still with the Blue Ribbons but for the 2015-16 Fall/Winter session, I started a brand new team in the D2 division (now D3 because, well, we're not that good) - called The Bugeyed Weasels.
 We've had a tough go of it the first season but we have fun and are getting better all the time.
 The team is made up of some skilled veterans and quite a few rookies.
 Two of those rookies are former Sahs SHL floor hockey players - Michael Lazarczyk and Derek Jedrol.
 You can look up their stats on the SHL Hall of Fame page: http://www.danforthnews.com/halloffame.htm.
 We might not be the best on the ice, but we have the best logo and jerseys in our league.
 Click on the following thumbnails: 1) Original Logo, 2) Secondary Logo (on home white jersey), 3) Green original jersey (based on 1991 Minnesota North Stars), 4) White home jersey (based on 1977 New England Whalers)

 If you want to look up any of my teams and old statistics, clicking on the ASHL logo below.
-The Blue Ribbons are in D1 and the Bugeyed Weasels are in D3.
+The Blue Ribbons (who folded in 2018) were in D1 and the Bugeyed Weasels are in D3.

 I own a jersey of every NHL team and a few of the teams that are no longer around.
 (Yes, I actually own a Detroit Red Wings jersey but I can't bring myself to wear it).
 This is an obsession that is pretty weird but there are stranger things to do with your time and money so I figure I'm ok.
 Below are pictures of my closets with my jerseys - arranged alphabetically into Eastern & Western conferences.
 (Ok - so that's weird, I admit it!)